symfony/symfony-docs/introduction/http_fundamentals.rst

     that you can use in *any* PHP project.
 This also contains classes for handling sessions, file uploads and more.

-If Symfony offered nothing else, you would already have a toolkit for easily accessing request information and an object-oriented interface for creating the response.
+If Symfony offered nothing else, you would already have a toolkit for conveniently accessing request information and an object-oriented interface for creating the response.
 Even as you learn the many powerful features in Symfony, keep in mind that the goal of your application is always *to interpret a request